 How often you should sharpen your Shun knives?

 Shun knife should not need sharpening more than once a year.
+This way your knife should last you a lifetime.

 This is, of course, if you have maintained it appropriately.
 It also depends on how much you have used your knife.
 A simple trick to know if your knife is still sharp is to try to cut through a tomato, if it does not slice through it smoothly, this may mean you need to sharpen your knife.